Alfonso de Castro: Life

 Alfonso de Castro entered, at the age of 15, the Franciscan Order and quickly became known as a good preacher.
 After his studies of theology and philosophy at the University of Alcalá which was established in these years, he became professor at the famous University of Salamanca, where, next to Luis Carvajal and Francisco de Vitoria, he founded the "Renaissance of Theology".
 According to his commitment in Bruges in 1532 against the doctrine of the Lutherans, he became counselor of emperor Charles V and of the Spanish king Philip II.
-As he took part in the Council of Trent in 1545-47 and again in 1551-52 he appeared to advocate both the Spanish-imperial interests and the Catholic faith.
-Philip II, whom Castro accompanied in 1553 and 1554 to his marriage in England, nominated him in 1557 as Archbishop of Santiago de Compostela, but Castro did not assume that office.
+As he took part in the Council of Trent in 1545–47 and again in 1551-52 he appeared to advocate both the Spanish-imperial interests and the Catholic faith.
+Philip II, whom Castro accompanied in 1553 and 1554 to his marriage in England, nominated him in 1557 as Archbishop of Santiago de Compostela, but Castro died before the arrival of the Papal Bulls.
 In his last years, Castro acted as a preacher in Antwerp.

 Works

 In his works Castro attended himself, basically, to the defense of "true faith" through criminal law.
 He gave enormous systematic impulses to the criminal law, so that in Spanish literature he was called the "father and founder of criminal law" - padre y fundador del Derecho Penal.
 Outside of Spain, however, Castro remains nearly unknown.

-His first work, Adversus omnes haereses libri XIV (Paris, 1534; Antwerp, 1556), an alphabetical encyclopedia of heresy, collocates more than 400 species of this crime.
-This became one of the foundations of persecution of heretics in the 16th and 17th centuries.
+His first work, Adversus omnes haereses, libri XIV (Paris, 1534; Antwerp, 1556), an alphabetical encyclopedia of heresy, collocates more than 400 species of this crime.
+This became one of the foundations of persecution of heretics in the sixteenth and seventeenth centuries.
 It was translated into the French language in 1712.

-Castro's second opus, De iusta hereticorum punitione libri III (Salamanca, 1547), dedicated to emperor Charles V, made him renowned as "flagellum of heretics" (azote de herejes).
-With theological and juristic principles therein he tried to define the golden mean between Pharisaic damnation and craven sufferance of heresy, the form of reversal to "true faith", the punishment of obstinacy and the socio-religious causes of heresy.
+Castro's second opus, De iusta haereticorum punitione, libri III (Salamanca, 1547), dedicated to Emperor Charles V, made him renowned as "flagellum of heretics" (azote de herejes).
+With theological and juristic principles he therein aimed at defining the golden mean between Pharisaic damnation and craven sufferance of heresy, the form of reversal to "true faith", the punishment of obstinacy, and the socio-religious causes of heresy.
+In the work, he interacts with and sometimes debates many of the most famous authors of his time—including, for example, Cardinal Thomas de Vio (Cajetan), O.P.

 The equalisation of heresy and magics is the subject of Castro's short commentary on the "Malleus Maleficarum" with the title De impia sortilegarum, Maleficarum, & Lamiarum haeresi, earumque punitione Opvscvlvm (Lyon, 1568).
 He held that magics as a sort of heresy should be punished by death by fire.
 The pact with the demons, which is against Catholic faith, should clearly be explored.
+His treatment of magic and witchcraft in the first book of De iusta haereticorum punitione (see above) is also worth noting.